cjhutto/vaderSentiment/README.rst

                 "The book was kind of good.",                 # qualified positive sentence is handled correctly (intensity adjusted)
                 "The plot was good, but the characters are uncompelling and the dialog is not great.", # mixed negation sentence
-                "At least it isn't a horrible book.",         # negated negative sentence with contraction "Make sure you :) or :D today!",              # emoticons handled "Today SUX!",                                 # negative slang with capitalization emphasis "Today only kinda sux!
+                "At least it isn't a horrible book.",         # negated negative sentence with contraction "Today SUX!",                                 # negative slang with capitalization emphasis "Make sure you :) or :D today!",              # emoticons handled "Catch utf-8 emoji such as 💘 and 💋 and 😁",  # emojis handled "Today only kinda sux!
 But I'll get by, lol"  # mixed sentiment example with slang and constrastive conjunction "but"
                  ]